How to carry out an email phishing test?

 Now, it’s time for business.
 Time to create the reports and analyze.
 Who is most vulnerable?
 What templates are more difficult to recognize?
 How do different departments fare against each other?
 Is it worth your time?
 Do you need to invest in a security awareness training programme?

 I hope that helps.
-If you would like to find out more click here.
+Find out more about our Security Awareness Training Service.
 If you need further assistance or would like us to carry out the exercise for you then we would love to hear from you.